-This course is designed to permit students to study key components of Counselling Psychology alongside mainstream psychology whilst still obtaining eligibility for Graduate Basis for Chartered membership (GBC) with the British Psychological Society (BPS).
+This course is designed to permit students to study key components of Psychology whilst obtaining eligibility for Graduate Basis for Chartered membership (GBC) with the British Psychological Society (BPS).
 The degree prepares students for employment and further study in psychology through acquisition of the first step in a career in psychology, a GBC degree.
-This course is not a professional qualification in Counselling Psychology as further rigorous postgraduate study would be necessary for students to become eligible to apply for Chartership with the BPS.
+This course is not a professional qualification in Psychology as further rigorous postgraduate study would be necessary for students to become eligible to apply for Chartership with the BPS.
 This programme does however provide students with the necessary foundations to pursue such training, including the GBC requirement.
 The Educational Aims of the programme are based on the principles of the QAA Subject Benchmark Statement Psychology 2016.